Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: Conclusions and open problems

 Observe that the two investigated subclasses of outerplanar graphs, the maximal outerplanar graphs and the cacti, behave quite differently in terms of the (monotonic) bend number.
 This is not surprising given the major structural differences of these two graph classes.

 The full characterization of outerplanar graphs with a (monotonic) bend number equal to $1$ or $2$ remains a challenging open question.
-Two similar but less general open questions are the characterization of Halin graphs with a (monotonic) bend number equal to $1$ or $2$ and the characterization of series-parallel graphs with a (monotonic) bend number equal to $1$ or $2$.
+In particular, the characterization of Halin graphs and series-parallel graphs with a (monotonic) bend number equal to $1$ or $2$ are interesting open questions.
 Note that both graphs classes belong to the planar graphs and $2$ is an upper bound on the bend number for both of them.
-In \cite{KHalinGraphs} it was shown that $b^m(G)\leqslant 2$ for every Halin graph $G$.
-In the case of series-parallel graphs the upper bound of $2$ follows form the results in \cite{D} and the fact that the treewidth of series-parallel graphs is bounded by $2$, see~\cite{Bodl98}.
-In contrast, the treewidth of Halin graphs is bounded by $3$, see~\cite{Bodl98}.
-Also a full characterization of other subclasses of outerplanar graphs would be of high interest as a further step towards a full characterization of all outerplanar graphs.
+In~\cite{KHalinGraphs} it was shown that $b^m(G)\leqslant 2$ for every Halin graph $G$.
+In the case of series-parallel graphs the upper bound of $2$ follows form the results in~\cite{D} and the fact that the treewidth of series-parallel graphs is bounded by $2$, see~\cite{OuterplanarGraphsTreewidth2}.